floydspace/effect-presentations/scripts/01-effect-next-generation-typescript.md

 notes:
 What's the problem with these two types? ...theyre only generic over one parameter

-Typescript gives us the illusion of safety, but once things go off the happy path your left in the dark.
+Typescript gives us the illusion of safety, but once things go off the happy path your left completely in the dark.

 I am here to tell you that it doesn't have to be that way.